 This becomes a conflict of character.
 Women are ensconced in their traditional roles and are inspired and even intimidated by empowered online women.
 They want to be a part of this tribe.
-Unfortunately because their lived experiences and even their own beliefs are in stark opposition to the beliefs of the feminist or the woke woman, they continue to live a dual life with much of their real life traits and habits spilling into their online interactions.
+Unfortunately because their lived experiences and even their own beliefs are in stark opposition to the beliefs of the feminist, they continue to live a dual life with much of their real life traits and habits spilling into their online interactions.
 While they want to be progressive they continue to tone-police, make ad hominem attacks and wonder more about who is speaking than what is being said.

 We don’t have women leaders.